-Exchange losses totaled €107.0 million for the year ended December 31, 2020, compared to exchange gains of €6.1 million and €12.3 million for the year ended December 31, 2019 and 2018, respectively.
-The decrease was mainly attributable to unrealized exchange rate losses on the cash, cash equivalents and current financial assets position in U.S. dollars.
+Exchange gains totaled ≤ 6.1 million for the year ended December 31, 2019 and were mainly attributable to unrealized exchange rate gains on our cash, cash equivalents and current financial assets position in U.S. dollars due to the favorable fluctuation of the EUR/USD exchange rate.

-4.1.3 Liquidity and Capital Resources
+4.1.3.
+LIQUIDITY AND CAPITAL RESOURCES